adamhavel/adamhavel.com/content/blog/the-primer-on-icon-sprites/index.md

     }
 }
 ```
+{{< /figures/code >}}

+To begin with, you need to obtain the icon's `id` in order to construct the image URL.
+The browser in question doesn’t support SVG though, so it can’t read the `use` element which harbours the `xlink:href` attribute we need.
+The solution is to extract the type with a regular expression, run on the icon's parent node's `innerHTML`{{< figures/code-ref >}}.
+Another problem is that Internet Explorer 8 treats the new injected image as if it had no dimensions.
+To help with that, a blank block element has to be placed alongside the new icon and styled the same way as a regular icon{{< figures/code-ref >}}.

 The last use case concerns a situation where you need an icon for something like a list bullet.
 Let's assume the bullet is complex enough that you can't produce it only with CSS or Unicode symbols.
 You could put an `use` element in each list item, but that’s needless repetition.
 Now imagine a scenario where you want to use the same icon in different contexts, each requiring a different color.
 Even if you inlined the SVG directly into a stylesheet, you can’t alter the icon properties depending on the context.
 One solution would be to use icon fonts as an alternative system for cases like this.
 That'd give you the option to change the bullet's fill by simply changing its text color.
 But to me, that seems way too complicated.

 In an attempt to solve this conundrum, I tried an approach that exploits CSS filters, specifically the `drop-shadow`.
 Unlike the `box-shadow` property, which produces rectangular shadows (including any rounded corners or transformations), the `drop-shadow` filter takes the exact shape of an element into account.
 Changing the bullet color is therefore as simple as changing the color of its shadow.
 That is, if you manage to hide the original icon producing the shadow.

 You can't make the icon transparent or move its background position out of the element container, because that would make the shadow disappear.
 What works is positioning the icon out of its container and setting the `overflow` property on the container to `hidden`.
-By adjusting the `drop-shadow` offset to the negative of the icon's translation value, the shadow remains the only visible part of the bullet.
+By adjusting the `drop-shadow` offset to the negative of the icon's translation value, the shadow remains the only visible part of the bullet{{< figures/code-ref >}}.

 Of course, this solution is far from ideal.
 To begin with, filters aren't supported in any version of Internet Explorer.
 You can, however, easily target non-supporting browsers with Modernizr and restore the original icon.
 Second, using filters in this manner might hinder the rendering performance.
 And the worst part, this technique stopped working in the latest Chrome -- the shadow won’t show if the original icon isn’t visible, regardless the technique used.

+{{< figures/code >}}
 ```scss
 .c-bullet-list {